-When auto-upgrade is enabled, Crane checks periodically whether there is a new version of the Crane component images.
+When auto-upgrade is enabled, the agent checks periodically whether there is a new version of the Crane agent component images.
 The first check is right after starting, and from then on, once per hour.
 As soon as a newer image is found, the running container is replaced by the new one, and it will use the newer image.

 What are the benefits of auto-upgrade?

-- You don't need to check versions manually and restart running services manually to have the latest images.
+- You do not need to check versions manually and restart running services manually to have the latest images.